sharontherese/latin-mass-funeral/content/requiem-mass/index.md

 The Requiem Mass is also said for All Souls' Day, on November 2 of each year.

-There are [different Mass prayers](/more-mass-prayers/) for anniversaries of requiems, priests, bishops, and popes, and parents of the celebrating priest.
+There are additional Mass prayers for anniversaries of requiems, priests, bishops, and popes, and parents of the celebrating priest.

 There are many beautiful [music settings](/music/) for the Requiem Mass.